 About

-Ray is an award-winning trans-disciplinary performance artist, writer, educator and coach.
-Creating unique, genre defying work through collaboration and residence to traditional form, Ray’s practice exists at boundaries of live art, activism and immersive experience.
+Ray is an award-winning transdisciplinary performance artist, writer, educator and coach.
+Creating unique, genre-defying work through collaboration and resistance to traditional form, Ray’s practice exists at the boundaries of live art, activism and immersive experience.
 Examining race, queerness, climate justice and neurodiversity, Ray’s work holds space for those who face intersecting systemic barriers, celebrating and championing these identities.

-Committed to sharing their knowledge and experience to empower others, Ray also maintains an ongoing practice in mentoring, coaching and teaching including at institutions such as Royal Central School of Speech and Drama, Goldsmiths University, London Contemporary Dance School, University of Warwick and University of Roehampton.
-They have also spoken at events and panels around the UK sharing their expertise on topics such as anti-racism, accessibility and sustainability in the arts.
+Committed to sharing their experience and knowledge to empower others, Ray maintains an ongoing practice in mentoring, coaching and teaching at institutions including Royal Central School of Speech and Drama, Goldsmiths University, London Contemporary Dance School, University of Warwick and University of Roehampton.
+They have also spoken at events and panels around the UK, sharing their expertise on topics including anti-racism, accessibility and sustainability in the arts.